K-1 visa: Process of applying for a K-1 visa

-Once the interview is finished the Consular officer can issue the visa, if the officer is convinced of a bona fide relationship that meets all legal requirements.
-The officer may also request that further evidence be submitted before making a decision.
-If the Consular officer does not think the relationship is bona fide or finds some legal impediment to issuing the visa, the petition will be returned to USCIS and recommended for revocation and no visa will be issued.

-A K-1 visa is printed on a self-adhesive label, similar to a tourist visa, but annotated with the name of the petitioner.
-The label is placed into the fiancé(e)'s passport.
+Once the interview is finished the consular officer can issue the visa, if the officer is convinced of a bona fide relationship that meets all legal requirements.
+A K-1 visa is printed on a label placed into the fiancé(e)'s passport.
 It is valid for one entry into the United States within six months of the date of issuance.
+The total time from filing of the initial petition to the actual issuance of a visa can vary.
+As of 2017 it averaged around 15 months.